TRAINING COURSE

 • Use children's name

-• Display art work and photos
+• Display artwork and photos

 • Encourage children to draw pictures and tell stories about self, family, and culture